Details: New Air France La Premiere First Class Cabin

 Air France-KLM investor day presentation

 Air France first class is currently available on select Boeing 777-300ERs.
 The current first class product, which was introduced back in 2014, features curtains that offer full privacy.
-It’s a phenomenal cabin, and personally I rank Air France as having the second best first class experience in the air, and the best first class experience on the ground.
+It’s a phenomenal cabin, and personally I rank Air France as having the third best first class experience in the air, and the best first class experience on the ground (and that experience is getting even better).

 Air France first class on the Boeing 777-300ER